Building a Winning B2B SaaS Marketing & Sales Funnel

 Andrew Nechiporuk, SEO Lead at Nextiva

 For audiences not actively seeking solutions, you can generate brand awareness through social media advertising and direct sales outreach.
 Here, you can be more specific about your product and offer trials, but it’s still too early for a direct sales pitch.
+Those at the very top of the funnel aren’t leads yet, even if they left their contact information in exchange for some educational content piece.

 2. Consideration